 When rational argument falls on its face…

-In a rational sense, my argument is simple: I do not believe that I, as an individual, should spend my time expending efforts on something that has no possible effect on an outcome, to which I often hear responses such as:
+In a rational sense, my argument is simple: I do not believe that I, as an individual, should spend my time expending efforts on something that renders no effect on an outcome.
+Despite this simplicity, I commonly hear responses to this reasoning such as:

 - As a member of society, it is your duty to vote.